Risky Business: Why You Should Be Backing Up More Often

 External hard drives and thumb drives are great options for backing up your data.
 There are endless storage and physical size options and there are no recurring fees.
 Backing up is as simple as plugging the external hardware in (typically through USB) and using the appropriate program for your device to complete the backup (Mac has Time Machine and Windows has File Explorer).
 Then you can take your data with you anywhere and restore on another device if necessary.
 The only drawbacks to backing up through external hardware is the potential danger of system failure or of it getting lost or stolen.

 You may have heard the media talking about “the cloud” when referring to celebrity photo leaks or the dangers of the internet, but don’t let that scare you.
+Businesses too have been suffering from such hacks and everything from the cloud storage to server are being vulnerable here.
+We found netzen.co.uk a company that provide Linux support to businesses who need server management and monitoring.
+Backup storage has to be considered equally important, even when the hardware, primary storage, and server functions efficiently.
 Using cloud storage to backup your data is a safe and effective way of keeping your important data safe and accessible from anywhere in the world, it is a great addition to your business, we recommend to visit https://www.salesforce.com/blog/2018/12/what-is-the-fourth-industrial-revolution-4IR.html ti get the best tips

 “The cloud” is a buzzword for the online space where your data can be kept.
 It allows a user to upload and access their data from anywhere in the world and on any device with an internet connection.
 Programmers and engineers typically create their own cloud storage.
 General consumers can use simple sites that companies like Apple, Google and Dropbox have created to upload and manage their files.
 Each one has its own strengths and weaknesses and all require a monthly or yearly payment to get a manageable amount of storage.